SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 Executive Summary
 -----------------

-You may be an experienced Program Chair, in which case much of the advice on this page may already be familiar to you.
+You may be an experienced Program Chai, in which case much of the advice on this page may already be familiar to you.
 Nevertheless, even experienced chairs sometimes forget some important points, and some policies and guidelines are specific to SIGPLAN, so please at least